Stock Picking with Machine Learning

-In a current IQAM research project Dr. Dominik Wolff and Dr. Fabian Echterling investigated the use of machine learning approaches for stock selection.
-Based on typical stock factors as well as additional fundamental data, technical indicators and historical returns, various machine learning algorithms (e.g. boosting, DNN, LSTM) are trained to predict whether a certain stock will outperform or underperform the market in the following week.
-Our empirical results show a substantial and significant outperformance of machine learning based stock selection models compared to a simple equally weighted benchmark.
-Furthermore, we show that nonlinear machine learning models such as neural networks and tree-based models outperform linear regularized logistic regression approaches.
-The results are robust when applied to the STOXX Europe 600 as an alternative investment universe.
-However, all the models analysed show significant portfolio turnover and transaction costs must be low to use the strategies profitably.
+We combine insights from machine learning and finance research to build machine learn-ing algorithms for stock selection.
+Our study builds on weekly data for the historical constitu-ents of the S&P 500 over the period from January 1999 to March 2021 and includes typical equity factors as well as additional fundamental data, technical indicators, and historical re-turns.
+Deep neural networks (DNN), long short-term neural networks (LSTM), random forest, gradient boosting, and regularized logistic Regression models are trained on stock characteris-tics to predict whether a specific stock outperforms the market over the subsequent week.
+We analyze a trading strategy that picks stocks with the highest probability predictions to outper-form the market.
+Our empirical results show a substantial and significant outperformance of machine learning based stock selection models compared to a simple equally weighted bench-mark.
+Moreover, we find non-linear machine learning models such as neural networks and tree-based models to outperform more simple regularized logistic regression approaches.
+The re-sults are robust when applied to the STOXX Europe 600 as alternative asset universe.
+However, all analyzed machine learning strategies demonstrate a substantial portfolio turnover and trans-action costs have to be marginal to capitalize on the strategies.